nikita-skobov/scrobble/README.md

 ## Code quality

 This project was written over the course of about 8 hours, with some minor bug fixes after that.
 The intention was to quickly create a workable game, rather than write good code.
 As such the code is not necessarily pretty or well commented (especially the server/index.js file).

+## Changelog:

+- 5/4/2020
+    - added an automatic score counter feature
+        - (it displays your score for your current turn in a gray box.
+You then add that to your actual score manually after review)
+    - changed the website title to Scrobble